Restrictions to marketing and advertising

 The supervision of marketing and advertising is fragmented between several different administrative branches.

 The Consumer Ombudsman is a general authority for consumer advertising.
-The Finnish Transport and Communications Agency (Traficom) is responsible for the supervision of radio and television advertising.
-Finnish Food Authority oversees the advertising of food, beverages and tobacco, and Fimea the advertising of drugs.
+The Finnish Transport and Communications Agency Traficom is responsible for the supervision of radio and television advertising.
+The Finnish Food Authority oversees the advertising of food, beverages and tobacco, and Fimea the advertising of drugs.
 Valvira supervises the alcohol and tobacco legislation.
+Marketing supervision also falls within the competence of the Finnish Safety and Chemicals Agency Tukes based on consumer safety legislation and cosmetics legislation.

 In addition to the Consumer Ombudsman, the Regional State Administrative Agency supervises indicating prices in advertising.
 The Office of the Data Protection Ombudsman supervises data protection issues related to marketing.

-The decisions and solutions of, among others, the Consumer Disputes Board, Market Court, the Board of Business Practice of the Chamber of Commerce, the Finnish Data Protection Board and general courts of law also guide marketing and advertising.
+Marketing and advertising are also guided by the decisions and solutions of, among others, the Consumer Disputes Board, Market Court, the Council of Ethics in Advertising (MEN), the Board of Business Practice of the Chamber of Commerce, and general courts of law.

 You can ask the supervisory authority on the restrictions to marketing and advertising on a case-by-case basis.